i-adopt/patterns/adrs/002-I-ADOPT_PLUS.md

   * what are the object properties that can be used for these relationships captured in the UML?

 ### Option C: Constrain on Property
-Suggestion on how to add additional description components as constrains of the property
+Suggestion on how to add additional description components as constrains of the property.
+This would allow the description of variables like: concentration of nitrate expressed as nitrogen

 This approach would require to model a variable using constrains of the property.